 Black box of crashed China Eastern jet recovered

-WUZHOU: A black box from the crashed China Eastern airliner was recovered on Wednesday as investigators try to piece together what made a jet carrying 132 passengers nosedive into a mountainside in southern China.
+WUZHOU, (China): A black box from the crashed China Eastern airliner was recovered on Wednesday as investigators try to determine what made the jet carrying 132 passengers nosedive into a mountainside in southern China.

 The cause of the disaster has mystified aviation authorities who have scoured rugged terrain for clues, finding no survivors from what is almost certain to be China’s deadliest plane crash in nearly 30 years.

-The Boeing 737-800 is equipped with two flight recorders: one in the rear passenger cabin tracking flight data, and the other a cockpit voice recorder.
+The stricken jet, a Boeing 737-800, was equipped with two flight recorders: one in the rear passenger cabin tracking flight data, and the other a cockpit voice recorder.

-Officials have still refrained from declaring all of the passengers dead despite the pulverised mass of twisted metal and charred belongings that has greeted recovery teams on the mountainside.
+Officials have refrained from declaring all of the passengers dead despite the pulverised mass of twisted metal and charred belongings that recovery teams found on the mountainside.

+State TV showed rescuers recovering the bright orange box and placing it in a clear plastic bag.

 On Wednesday afternoon AFP reporters saw a small crowd of people guided by officials across the police cordon that marks entry to the site, huddled under umbrellas in the driving rain.

-One middle-aged man later confirmed that he was the relative of someone on the fight, and asked the media not to crowd around him.
+One middle-aged man later confirmed that he was the relative of someone on the flight, and asked the media not to crowd around him.

+Rescue work is ongoing across the huge 45,200 square metre crash zone, officials said at a press conference Wednesday.

+Orange-clad rescuers have been using dogs, drones and scanners to scour the debris scattered across the mountainside.

 The Boeing 737-800 plane went down near Wuzhou in southern China on Monday afternoon after losing contact with air traffic control.